ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ### Using an OCaml Toplevel (REPL)

-We recommend using UTop (see [here](/docs/up-and-running#using-the-ocaml-toplevel-with-utop)), but alternatively, the basic toplevel of OCaml (`ocaml` command) can also be used.
+We recommend using UTop (see [here](/docs/up-and-running#using-the-ocaml-toplevel-with-utop)), but alternatively, the basic OCaml toplevel (`ocaml` command) can also be used.
 For installation instructions, see [Up and Running](/docs/up-and-running#installing-ocaml).

 If you have never used a toplevel (REPL) before, think of it as an interactive terminal/shell that